-VEGETABLE CONTAINER GARDENING
+VEGETABLE CONTAINER GARDEN

 If insufficient space or an unsuitable area limits your vegetable gardening, consider the possibility of raising fresh, nutritious, homegrown vegetables in ontainers.
 A windowsill, a patio, a balcony or a doorstep will provide sufficient space for a productive mini-garden.
 Problems with soil-borne diseases, nematodes or poor soil conditions can be easily overcome by switching to a container garden.